 Hopefully, by mid-semester, your students have already gotten access to most assigned reading materials.
 As always, the University Library can help with getting things online - linking to libraries’ licensed resources, finding ebooks where available, and much more.

 If you want to share additional materials with students yourself as you revise instructional plans, or if you want students to share more resources with each other in an online discussion board, please keep in mind the guidelines below.

 At USask, faculty and instructors are encouraged to read and apply the USask Fair Dealing Guidelines when they are making decisions about when they think they can make copies for students to post to in an LMS.
 Library staff members are available to help faculty understand the relevant issues (find your Subject/Liaison Librarian for more help.)

-Some app tools that you can use to easily digitize fair dealing amounts of material from your phone to post to Blackboard or One45 are Genius Scan or Adobe Scan.
+Some app tools that you can use to easily digitize fair dealing amounts of material from your phone to post to Canvas or One45 are Genius Scan or Adobe Scan.
 Please keep in mind that you can make any scanned PDF files more accessible for your students by using an online optical character recognition (OCR) online tool that can be used to convert "non-selectable" text files into machine-readable or recognized text.

 If you need to make more copyrighted material available to students than the USask Fair Dealing Guidelines allow, we can help you acquire copyright permission or a license to provide the material to students.
 Please note the following about copyright permissions/licenses:

 - Copyright holders are under no obligation to provide permission or a license.

 - Copyright holders of written works often will not provide permission for the distribution of over 25% of a work.